BlueBrain/nexus-forge/docs/source/interaction.rst

     Store:
       name: <the class name of the Store to use>

-A minimal YAML formatted configuration for each of Demo BlueBrainNexus stores would look like:
+A minimal YAML formatted configuration for each of the Demo and BlueBrainNexus stores would look like:

 .. code-block:: python